dora-team/dora.dev/hugo/content/research/team.md

 ### Kim Castillo
 ![Kim Castillo](/img/headshots/kim-castillo.jpeg)
-Kim Castillo is a UXR program manager at Google and drives the cross-functional effort behind the State of DevOps Report.
+Kim Castillo is a UXR program manager at Google and drives the cross-functional effort behind the Accelerate State of DevOps Report.
 Kim likewise supports developer experience UX research in Google Cloud.
 The DORA program combines Kim's passion for research, software delivery practice, and coaching.
 Prior to Google, Kim worked as a delivery lead/technical program manager for several backend service teams, and as an agile development practices coach.

 ## Meet the DORA Collective
 The collective includes current and former leaders, researchers, authors, and subject matter experts who have all made significant contributions to the research program.